Setting up Automated Backups

 Accessing Your Backups

-Your files will show up in the S3 Bucket with something like this folder structure:
+Your files will show up in the S3 Bucket with a folder

 Which relates to: